Shamanthshetty7/Sentiment-Analyzer/README.md

 # Sentiment-Analyzer
- A simple sentiment-analyzer of realtime textual data.
+ A simple sentimentt analyzerr for realtime textual data.
+ User input is analysed using predefined set of words which is stored in different files with respective sentiment names.